komalsali04/IntelligentAssistant/README.md

 ##  Data Sources

 The chatbot uses the following data sources:
-- JioPay official website content
+- JeeyoPay official website content
-- JioPay FAQs and help center articles
+- JeeyoPay FAQs and help center articles
 - Customer support documentation

 All data is preprocessed and indexed for efficient retrieval.